 The Document object provides the section collection that can be accessed by using Document.Sections.
 This returns a SectionCollection object containing the document’s sections.
 You can then use the SectionCollection.Add method on this object to add a section to the end of the document.
-The code sample below shows how to add a section to the end of the document.
+The code sample below demonstrates how to add a section to the end of the document.

 Deleting a Section

 In the same way as discussed above, the document’s sections are retrieved by using Document.Sections.
 You can then use SectionCollection.Remove to remove a specified section or SectionCollection.RemoveAt to remove a section at the specified index.
-The code sample below shows how to remove a section at the specified index.
+The code sample below demonstrates how to remove a section at the specified index.

 In addition, you can use SectionCollection.Clear to remove all the sections from the document.